How do I initiate a three-way call?

 - Press and quickly release the On/Off hook again to join the two calls.

 Did You Know?

 - During a three-way call, Call Waiting and Call Waiting Caller ID do not function.
 Additional incoming calls go directly to Voice Mail.
-If you do not have Bright House Networks Voice Mail on your Home Phone, additional callers hear a busy signal.
+If you do not have Voice Mail service with your Home Phone, additional callers hear a busy signal.